 If you are a high school graduate or hold a state equivalency certificate, you may submit an official application to the Admissions office.
 Admission to a Health Careers Program requires a separate application.
-You may request this application by contacting the Admissions office or by calling 860-512-3210 or by contacting the Mathematics, Science and Health Careers division at 860-512-2704.
+You may request this application by contacting the Admissions office or by calling 860-512-3210 or by contacting the Mathematics, Science and Health Careers division at 860-512-2700.

-To qualify for admission to the Occupational Therapy Assistant Program, students must have a grade point average at or above 2.5.
-It is suggested that interested students meet with the Occupational Therapy Assistant program coordinator to develop a learning plan tailored to the individual needs of the student.
-The OTA program coordinator may be reached at 860-512-2717.
+To qualify for admission to the Occupational Therapy Assistant Program, students must have a grade point average at or above 2.5., be eligible for ENG 101, MAT 109, and have taken a college level biology course.
+Interested students are required to attend an informational session about the OTA Program.
+The OTA program coordinator may be reached by email at mnieman@mcc.commnet.edu or 860-512-2717.

-Because of the flexible nature of the program, students may select a full-time or part-time plan of study.
+Because of the flexible nature of the program, students may select an accelerated, a full-time or a part-time plan of study.
 Courses with an OTA designator are offered only during the day.
 Students with prior college credit may complete the program in a three-semester sequence.
 All course work must be completed with a grade of C or better and a GPA of 2.5 must be maintained throughout the program.
 The clinical semester, which is offered both semesters, provides a four-month, full-time, supervised learning experience with a focus on psychosocial, physical and developmental areas of practice.
 Students must complete the clinical semester within 18 months of the completion of academic work.
 Due to standards set by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), students are advised that the healthcare facilities to which they are assigned for clinical rotations may require that they submit to a criminal background check before beginning their clinical experiences.
 Manchester Community College cannot be responsible for finding an alternate clinical placement for a student who fails to pass the background check.
 A student who is unable to complete the required clinical experience will be unable to complete the requirements for the associate degree in Occupational Therapy Assistant but may be able to apply some or all of the credits completed to an associate degree in General Studies.
 Students are advised to meet with an MCC counselor to discuss degree completion requirements.